hiteshsai/HKID_Fields_OCR/README.md

-# HKID_Fields_OCR
+# Hong Kong Identification cards OCR

-Extracts face and get all fields from the card.
+Extracts photo from the cardd and get all unique text fields from the card.

 Just run the django server and test cases in test folder of driving folder.